created Apr 17, 2019 - updated Jul 10, 2019

-Create unnecessary complex websites to display a 700-word article because new tech is always cool to use, regardless of its utility, and in order for people to view your cool website, users will need the latest version of Chrome.
+Google to us rubes: Create unnecessary complex websites to display a 700-word article because new tech is always cool to use, regardless of its utility, and in order for people to view your cool website, users will need the latest version of Chrome.
 But now your cool website is bloated and slow to load over mediocre internet connections, but don't worry.
 We have a solution for you.
 Support AMP to create a lightweight, fast-loading version of your 700-word article.
 Never mind that the simple article under AMP does not contain the new, cool tech that we encouraged you to use on your own website.

 The open web/open internet could see slow, organic, viral growth.
 It would begin with a few journalists embracing the open web.
 Then some users might try feed readers and email newsletters.
-Then more journalists would embrace the open web, which would encourage more users try feed readers and email newsletters.
+Then more journalists would embrace the open web, which would encourage more users to try feed readers and email newsletters.
 Then some users would launch their own personal websites.
 Then some media orgs would embrace the open web, causing more journalists and users to follow.

 That slow growth would continue over a long time.
 People would learn that they can use the open web in addition to or as a replacement for social media.